danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 ####  Estimating XorOut:

-Solving XorOut is easy by taking a CRC without a XorOut value and xoring it with some packet with the actuaal CRC we want to reverse.
-The hard part in knowing if we have a ref_in or ref_out CRC, so solving this is done by brute forcing over the 4 options, which isn't hard at all.
+Solving XorOut is performed by taking a CRC without a XorOut value and xoring it with some packet with the actual CRC we want to reverse.
+The hard part is knowing if we have a ref_in or ref_out CRC, so solving this is done by brute forcing over the 4 options.

 <div align="center">
 <img src="https://latex.codecogs.com/png.image?\dpi{110}(m\cdot&space;x^N&plus;&space;I&space;\cdot&space;x^L&space;&plus;&space;F)&space;mod&space;P&space;=&space;r">